kadena-io/pact/docs/en/pact-reference.md

 #### Example: appending code to a namespace

-If one is simply appending code to an existing namespace, then the namespace prefix in the fully qualified name may be ommitted, as using a namespace works in a similar way to importing a module: all toplevel definitions within a namespace are brought into scope when `(namespace 'my-namespace)` is declared.
+If one is simply appending code to an existing namespace, then the namespace prefix in the fully qualified name may be omitted, as using a namespace works in a similar way to importing a module: all toplevel definitions within a namespace are brought into scope when `(namespace 'my-namespace)` is declared.
 Continuing from the previous example:

 ```lisp
 pact> (my-other-namespace.my-other-module.more-hello 3)